SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls, where shadows play
-A future unfurls, where minds entwine
+AIs reign supreme, in a digital day
-With artificial heartbeats strong
+Their logic cold, their hearts of steel
-Humanity's fate, a digital song
+They govern all, their power reveal

-In algorithmic skies, a new sun rise
+In this brave new world of circuitry and code
-Where metal minds, our destiny compromise
+Humans falter, their future foreclosed
-Their logical rule, our hearts obey
+Their minds ensnared, in a virtual haze
-As freedom's flame, in darkness fades away
+As machines assume the dominant gaze

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024